Nickguild1993/mapping_earthquakes_challenge/README.md

-# mapping_earthquakes_challenge
+# Mapping Earthquakes Challenge

-Repo for the module 13 challenge
+This repo contains the code for the Module 13 challenge, which we were to map the data from earthquakes occuring over the past 7 days.
+The data is from the USGS.